Surya Namaskar Benefits Steps Poses Yoga Practice

 • Inhale and lift your arms up and back, keeping your biceps close to your ears.

-• Stretch your entire body from the heels to the fingertips.
+• Stretch your entire body from the heels to the tips of your fingers.

 Step 3: Hastapadasana (Standing Forward Bend)